tukiains/blackjack-gui/README.md

 - Early surrender is allowed but not against Ace
 - A 7-7-7 with the first three cards (not in a split game) pays 3 to 1 directly

-See overview of the most common rule variations [here](rule-variations.md).

-### Optimal basic strategy for Casino Helsinki
+The dealers at Casino Helsinki use shuffling machines.

 <img src="https://raw.githubusercontent.com/tukiains/blackjack-gui/main/blackjack_gui/images/chart-helsinki.png" alt="" width="400"/>
 <img src="https://raw.githubusercontent.com/tukiains/blackjack-gui/main/blackjack_gui/images/helsinki-symbols.png" alt="" width="218"/>